 Ensure to keep checking the government, tourism or location websites for up to date information before planning your trip, even within the UK.

 It’s looking more likely that any holiday making this year will be within the UK but that’s not a bad thing.
-The UK has some amazing spots to visit and remember there’s 4 countries within the UK you can travel to.
+The UK has some amazing spots to visit and remember there are 4 countries within the UK you can travel to.

 Where to visit in Northern Ireland after lockdown